-Nevertheless, cities have been staggeringly absent from the discussions on the 1.5°C so far.
-On the one hand, this is related to the fact that cities and urban infrastructure are not represented in integrated assessment models trying to explore the various economic, technological and institutional requirements of alternative climate stabilization pathways.
+Despite being highlighted as a mitigation response topic to be treated in SR1.5 (Ref), cities have been staggeringly absent from the discussions on the 1.5°C so far.
+On the one hand, this is related to the fact that cities and urban infrastructures are not represented in global climate change mitigation models trying to explore the various economic, technological and institutional requirements of alternative climate stabilization pathways (REF).
 On the other hand, the literature on cities is largely place-based and does not relate directly to any global temperature target even though attempts have been made to establish such a link (REFs).

+But the assessment of the role of cities and urban infrastructures for keeping warming below 1.5°C faces two further fundamental challenges: first, like in other fields of climate change research the body of relevant literature on urban climate change mitigation is large and fast-growing.
+Minx et al. (Ref) estimate that the number of new peer-reviewed research (as recorded in the ISI Web of Science) published during the sixth assessment cycle is roughly equal to the size of the entire climate change literature before AR6.
+As it increasingly becomes impossible for individuals to track progress even in highly specialized fields, bias in the selection of literature becomes an increasing problem in IPCC and other global environmental assessments.

+Second, despite recent progress urban climate change assessments are still relatively in their infancy and the available literature has not yet been aggregated into discrete bodies of knowledge that can be easily drawn upon.
+This reinforces the problems caused by “big literature” described above.
+More importantly, it is particularly the climate policy aspects that are less developed in a field where it remains a challenge to quantify the urban contribution to global emissions and to obtain comparable sets of emission data for larger samples of cities.

-While it is crucial that the upcoming IPCC Special Report will seriously address the role of cities in climate change mitigation, it even remains unclear what the relevant literature base should be.
-A fundamental question therefore is what part of the urban literature should be considered in the upcoming special report, and how can it be organized around a coherent set of objectives and policies in the short, medium and long-term?
-Answering these questions in times of large and exponentially growing scientific literature – henceforth referred to as “big literature” - , deems manually tracing of progress in scientific fields impossible for individuals.
-Instead, big-data methods from scientometrics and computational linguistics need to be applied in order to understand the broad scientific developments within a field[6] [6].
+In order to allow for more transparent assessments of the role of cities in climate change mitigation and to enable more general discussions about the progress in urban climate change research in general, it is important to initiate some very basic but profound discussions about the relevant literature base.
+A fundamental question is what part of the urban literature should actually be considered in the upcoming special report, and how can it be organized around a coherent set of objectives and policies in the short, medium and long-term?

-This paper aims to determine the relevant literature on cities and climate change, and to analyze the state and evolution of the research field as a corner stone for the upcoming special report on the 1.5°C goal.
+This paper aims to identify the relevant literature on cities and climate change transparently, and to analyze the state and evolution of the research field in terms of its thematic structure as a corner stone for the upcoming special report on the 1.5°C goal.
 We build a transparent and reproducible search query based on our own understanding of the urban literature, focusing on urban mitigation measures related to urban transport, buildings, waste, and urban form, but also including generic climate policies.
-We apply topic modelling [7][6] to identify the thematic structure of the literature corpus identified.
+We apply topic modelling [7] to endogenously identify the thematic structure of the literature corpus identified.
 A variety of other scientometric methods are used to characterize the research field, identify important contributions and key contributors to the various discussions.

-To firmly situate results into the 1.5°C context, we then contextualize topical results into mitigation pathways and the emerging literature on the urban contribution to these mitigation pathways [7,9], differentiating between lifestyle options, urban spatial structure, and technology.
-We finally discuss our findings in the light of what has been covered in AR5 and suggest ways forward for how the IPCC could use our results productively.